TL;DR

 - Breakdown Cover: Essential for peace of mind.
 Check the level of cover—does it include home start and onward travel?

-- Guaranteed Courtesy Car: Standard courtesy cars are often only provided if your vehicle is repairable and you use the insurer's approved repairer.
-This extra ensures you get a replacement vehicle even if yours is written off or stolen.
+- subject to terms Courtesy Car: Standard courtesy cars are often only provided if your vehicle is repairable and you use the insurer's approved repairer.
+This extra can help you seek a replacement vehicle even if yours is written off or stolen.

 3. Embrace Technology